ryanbrennan12/mini-apps-1/challenge_3/log.md

 A *Save Function* to grab the data from each form will be invoked in each of the form components in a button that will also initiate the *NextForm* function

 will revisit to make this way more clear;-)us

+Initially started to make multiple components with multiple states.
+I refactored to have all state in one component.
+Also- I was able to construct a single event listener for all of my input fields